 According to data, the 2010 maternal mortality rate per 100,000 births for Kenya is 530.
 So you can well understand what role the volunteers have in this African nation!

 As a volunteer, you will work in medical clinics, dispensaries, and hospitals in and around the city of Nairobi.
 These clinics are mostly understaffed, hence, your assistance will make a significant difference to the entire scenario.
-You’ll mostly be shadowing the professionals and carry out daily tasks as per your experience and knowledge.
+You’ll mostly be shadowing the professionals and carrying out daily tasks as per your experience and knowledge.

 Eligibility: Minimum 18 years old, with a medical education background (Pre-Medical, Medical, and Nursing students, as well as Medical Professionals, are welcome to join.
 All medical program participants need to provide a copy of their certifications/ credentials)

 According to the WHO, the leading causes of death in Uganda include communicable diseases such as HIV/AIDS, malaria, respiratory tract infections, and diarrheal disease.
 The risk factors most responsible for death and disability include child and maternal malnutrition, unprotected sexual activity, multiple sex partners, contaminated water, poor sanitation, and air pollution.
-In a Third World Nation as this, the healthcare scenario is still disappointing and many people often don’t get adequate treatment when required.
+In a Third World Nation like this, the healthcare scenario is still disappointing and many people often don’t get adequate treatment when required.

 As a volunteer, you’ll be placed in a health care center that has over 140 beds and offers opportunities in Radiology, Dental, Pediatric, Surgery, Maternity, OPD, and other departments.
 Work will last for anywhere between 4-6 hours a day and can be extended in case there is an emergency.
 On the weekends, there might be community healthcare camps as well, which you’ll get to attend.